 Until now, the German market has primarily been served by a small number of specialized litigation funders focused largely on high-volume corporate cases.
 Access for external

-investors has been severely limited – mainly due to a lack of market transparency, legal complexity, and insufficient standardization.
+Investors have been severely limited – mainly due to a lack of market transparency, legal complexity, and insufficient standardization.

 Early-Stage Market with Above-Average Potential